github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 - **type**: Name of the type containing the element(s) to be modeled.
 - **subtypes**: A boolean flag indicating whether the model should also apply to all overrides of the selected element(s).
 - **name**: Name of the element (optional).
 If this is left blank, it means all elements matching the previous selection criteria.
 - **signature**: Type signature of the selected element (optional).
-If this is left blank it means all elements matching the previous selection criteria.
+If this is left blank, it means all elements matching the previous selection criteria.
 - **ext**: Specifies additional API-graph-like edges (mostly empty) and out of scope for this document.
 - **provenance**: Provenance (origin) of the model definition.